NikeID: In store

-iPhone App
+iPhone app

 On 14 October 2012, the Nike By You App for iPhone and iPod Touch was released on the iTunes App Store.
 The App is free to download and allows users to search products created by the NBY community and purchase items from the online store.
 The iD Studio Finder allows the user to find out exactly where the Nike By You Studios are located, and how to book an appointment with a design consultant.
 Users could also save their designs to their myLocker accounts.
 The app has since been discontinued and replaced with a Mobile Builder engineered to allow for full customization from any modern mobile device running either the iOS or Android operating system.

 Nike PHOTOiD

-By taking great colorful picture with their mobile a consumer can send an image to Nike where newly designed software will then analyze the picture for its two main colors and then go about designing a shoe based on it.
+By taking a picture with their phone, consumers can send an image to Nike, where newly designed software will then analyze the picture for its two main colors and then go about designing a shoe based on it.
 The consumer will then receive reply with an image of their desired shoe.
-From this stage they can either save the image, send it to someone else or even purchase the new design.
+From this stage, they can either save the image, send it to someone else or even purchase the new design.